How do I get the bus to stop for me?

 Planning a school trip just got so much easier with mtd.org.
 Simply choose the destination from a list of Champaign or Urbana Middle or High Schools and type in a starting address.
 When you click "See your trips," our system will automatically factor in start and end times for the chosen school and map a door-to-door trip for you that includes walking instructions to the designated stop nearest to that address.

-MTD serves all home Illini Football games and all home Illini Volleyball matches with our 280 tranSPORT routes.
+MTD serves all home Illini Football games with our 280 tranSPORT routes.
 No more trying to find parking near the game, just park and ride for easy access.
 Find out more about each available route & plan your trip:

 Yes, safety is a top priority at MTD, but we need your help too because safety is everyone’s responsibility.
 There are a few simple things you can do to contribute to public safety when you’re on foot, cycling, and riding.